Making a sepsis medical negligence claim

 Sepsis failings causing deaths

-The BBC has reported that the UK’s health ombudsman is warning that too many people are dying from sepsis and mistakes which were being made over 10 years ago are still repeatedly being made.
+The BBC has reported that the UK’s health ombudsman is warning that too many people are dying from sepsis, and mistakes which were being made over 10 years ago are still repeatedly being made.

-It has been estimated that 48,000 people are dying from sepsis each year in this country, and approximately 25% of them deaths are preventable.
+It has been estimated that 48,000 people are dying from sepsis each year in this country, and approximately 25% of those deaths are preventable.
 A report was undertaken in 2013 which found that sepsis was not being diagnosed and treated quickly enough and in a new report it has been said that “significant improvements” are needed to avoid more deaths.

 What is sepsis?